BuddyForms/BuddyForms-WooCommerce-Form-Elements/readme.txt

 == Changelog ==
+= 1.5.0 27 Aug 2019 =
+* Adding the new Price field.
+* Added Regular and Sale Price extending form BF Price field.
+* Fix the gallery field validation.
+* Update the code to make it compatible with the last version of Woocommerce.

 = 1.4.8 26 Apr.
 2019 =
 * Fixed the behavior of not saving shipping fields.
 * Fix: Simple Product Downloadable options remains visible if you change the product type